Keeping A Sketchbook

 I actually keep several sketchbooks, some have random subject material, whereas others are more specific project based books, I also have one for leaves as it helps me to focus on learning about different leaf subjects. you can decide on your content.

 I suggest that you keep a sketchbook for your study work in this course, so you could dedicate a small books to dissections or leaves or you may just prefer to have a generic book.
-The whole point of a sketchbook is that it is your preferred way of recording material.
+The whole point of a sketchbook is that it is your way of recording preparatory work.

 John Ruskin's diary 1848 -49 Crested Leaves: Lettuce Thistle